microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 * Spellcasters gain additional Magic Points equal to 1d3 + MIND bonus.

 * +2 points to spend on skills.
-When upgrading skills, you cannot add more points to a skill if it is equal to or higher than your character's level + 5.
+When upgrading skills, you cannot add more points to a skill if it is equal to or higher than your character's level.

 * Every 3rd level (3, 6, 9, 12, etc.), characters gain +1 STR, DEX, or MIND.